witchcraftjs/spellcraft/README.md

 Many of the methods/properties have extensive documentation with examples.

-For a more advanced example, you can look at the [demo](https://alanscodelog.github.io/shortcuts-manager/demo) and it's [code](https://github.com/AlansCodeLog/shortcuts-manager/tree/master/demo).
+For a more advanced example, you can look at the [demo](https://alanscodelog.github.io/spellcraft/demo) and it's [code](https://github.com/AlansCodeLog/spellcraft/tree/master/demo).

-There are also extensive tests you can look at, specifically the [tests/Manager.spec.ts](https://github.com/AlansCodeLog/shortcuts-manager/tree/master/tests/Manager.spec.ts) file.
+There are also extensive tests you can look at, specifically the [tests/Manager.spec.ts](https://github.com/AlansCodeLog/spellcraft/tree/master/tests/Manager.spec.ts) file.

 ## Usage with Frameworks

 Originally this was written with classes, but that kind of grew into a tangled mess and it made it hard to override/customize functionality and save objects.
 It also made it hard to work with frameworks, even proxy-based ones.

 Now everything is just a plain object.
 The library still mutates everything directly and that is unlikely to change\*, but in frameworks like vue which allow deep reactivity, this should work perfectly.
-In frameworks that don't, you might have to resort to a library like valtio to be able to use proxy based reactivity.
+In frameworks that don't, I would suggest a library like valtio to be able to use proxy based reactivity, or set listeners on all state and copy it all each time.

-The reason the library mutates objects directly is that some changes can cause multiple other changes to happen (for example, safely setting the manager's chain can touch a lot of state) and making the library immutable would probably be expensive, especially for frameworks that don't need it.
+The reason the library mutates objects directly is that some changes can cause multiple other changes to happen (for example, safely setting the manager's chain can touch a lot of state) and making the library immutable would is expensive for frameworks that don't need it.

-Note that the `on*` hooks were not intended for intercepting property changes since they have no record of what the given value *was*.
-This could be changed if it would help, but I would need to test/rewrite the demo in something like React to be sure everything is working as intended.

 \* The other possibility is to add immutable versions of the `set*` functions and the listeners.